Product management PROD

 Aligns the product management objectives with business objectives and authorises the selection and planning of all product management activities.

 Initiates the creation of new products and services.
-Identifies how developing new products or adapting existing products can new opportunities.
+Identifies how developing new products or adapting existing products can create new opportunities.